Mstreemy/Flipped-Launcher/README.md

-# Flipped-Launcher
+# Flipped-Launcher OSS

-Flipped Launcher OSS
+take that atlas <3